SoftBank Vision Funds' chief people officer explains how to retain and recruit tech talent right now

 Its first female managing partner shares tips for people leaders trying to recruit and retain top talent in these challenging times.

-This story is part of our manual, "The Great Resignation."
+This story is part of our special report, "The Great Resignation."
 Read more here.

 You’ve heard the stories.
 Everyone’s getting burned out.
 Everyone’s quitting their jobs.
 And every employer is having trouble finding and retaining workers.